Faretta v. California: Opinion of the court

 In the opinion of the court by Justice Stewart, the Court held that a defendant in a state criminal trial has the constitutional right to refuse appointed counsel and conduct the trial when he or she voluntarily and intelligently elects to do so.
 However, such a defendant may not later complain that he received ineffective assistance of counsel.
 The court brought analogies to the Star Chamber, saying "the Star Chamber has, for centuries, symbolized disregard of basic individual rights.
 The Star Chamber not merely allowed, but required, defendants to have counsel.
 The defendant's answer to an indictment was not accepted unless it was signed by counsel.
 When counsel refused to sign the answer, for whatever reason, the defendant was considered to have confessed."

 Dissents

-Chief Justice Burger wrote a dissent arguing there is no constitutional basis for a right to self-representation, in which Justice Blackmun and Justice Rehnquist joined.
+Chief Justice Burger wrote a dissenting opinion, arguing there is no constitutional basis for a right to self-representation, in which Justice Blackmun and Justice Rehnquist joined.

 Justice Blackmun wrote a dissent arguing that the Sixth Amendment does not support the right to self-representation and raised the additional procedural problems that would inevitably arise by the decision, arguing that such procedural problems would far outweigh whatever tactical advantage the defendant may feel he has gained by electing to represent himself.
-Blackmun concludes with the following: "If there is any truth to the old proverb 'one who is his own lawyer has a fool for a client,' the Court by its opinion today now bestows a constitutional right on one to make a fool of himself."
+Blackmun concludes with the following: "If there is any truth to the old proverb 'one who is his own lawyer has a fool for a client', the Court by its opinion today now bestows a constitutional right on one to make a fool of himself".
 Chief Justice Burger and Justice Rehnquist joined in this dissent.